spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

 Let's start the exploration by defining our population.
 There aren't many NHL goalie careers, so we need to be greedy and take as many as we can for the analysis at hand.
 When we talk about experience, we're referencing the number of shots faced.
 We don't know how many shots a goalie faced before 2007, so any goalie playing before then has to be removed.
 The converse is true for the 2022-2023 season.

 Here's a short summary of the experience dataset:
-    - Goalie population drops from 318 to 130.
+    - Goalie population drops from 315 to 140.
-    - Average career shots faced drops from 4,198 to 3,225.
+    - Harmonic mean of career shots faced rises from 12,690 to 14,568.
-    - AdjSV% drops from .937 to .927
+    - Harmonic mean of AdjSV% stays at .939
 </p>
 <p>
 I wanted to start by sharing an interesting (though probably intuitive) finding.
 Below is the cumulative distribution function for goalie career seasons played.